vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 4. Provide documentation to the website.
 There are a couple of options here:
   * [Rejected] Directly convert documentation into json and insert it into `data/docs.json`
     - Cons
-      * No documentation present in any cue files in the Vector repo, making it harder to notice if the website needs to be updated.
+      * No documentation present in any CUE files in the Vector repo, making it harder to notice if the website needs to be updated.
       * Docs team and maintainers will probably not see any VRL documentation changes (during releases).
       * (minor) Less visibility into VRL documentation when checking out old source code
     - Pros
-      * VRL source code is the sole source of truth and updating docs is simply running website deploy commands and one additional `vdev` command.
+      * VRL source code is the single source of documentation and updating docs is simply running website deploy commands and one additional `vdev` command.
       * No binary documentation files or duplicated information in repos anywhere.
-  * [Rejected] Convert documentation into cue files and keep the regular flow.
+  * [Rejected] Convert documentation into CUE files and keep the regular flow.
     - Cons
-      * VRL source code is not the sole source of truth.
+      * VRL source code is not the single source of documentation.
       * VRL documentation has to be updated in two repos.
-      * Need to generate cue files when updating VRL.
+      * Need to generate CUE files when updating VRL.
-      * We'd be generating cue in a very hacky manner and we want to move away from cue wherever possible
+      * We'd be generating CUE in a very hacky manner and we want to reduce our use of CUE.
     - Pros:
       * More visibility into documentation changes.
 This makes it easier to notice if the website needs to be updated since CI checks will catch differences in generated files.
-  * Convert documentation into pretty printed JSON file.
+  * **[Chosen]** Convert documentation into pretty printed JSON file.
     - Cons
-      * VRL source code is not the sole source of truth.
+      * VRL source code is not the single source of documentation.
       * VRL documentation has to be updated in two repos.
       * Need to generate json files when updating VRL.
     - Pros:
-      * While VRL source code is not the sole source of truth, the docs can and will be generated from VRL directly.
       * More visibility into documentation changes.
 This makes it easier to notice if the website needs to be updated since CI checks will catch differences in generated files.